mikaelbr/writings/js-syntax-series/function-arguments.md

 While in the parameter list we do rest, spread is used in argument position.
-With the same syntax extension, we can take an `Array`-like structure and apply them to a function as if they where individual arguments.
+With the same syntax extension, we can take an `Array`-like structure and apply them to a function as if they were individual arguments.

 ```js
 function logAll(a, b, c, d) {